huwprosser/carter-voice-assistant/README.md

 # Carter API Python Voice Demo

-An example project showing how to use https://www.carterlabs.ai as a voice assistant.
+An example project showing how to use https://www.carterlabs.ai with your voice in Python.
 This will run on a Raspberry Pi, Macbook, Windows PC and gives you complete voice input and output to your character.

 ![](https://i.giphy.com/media/26DNc9KWmxRd8nkUU/giphy.webp)
 We currently only support a male and female voices and this API is LIKELY TO CHANGE as we move voice out of beta.